Kristof Calvo

-During the controversy over the Belgian federal government's attitude towards the 2017 Spanish constitutional crisis, Kristof Calvo took a moderate attitude: condemnation of the violences by the Spanish police against Catalans but pleading for a dialogue between Madrid and the Catalans.
+During the controversy over the Belgian federal government's attitude towards the 2017 Spanish constitutional crisis, Kristof Calvo took a moderate attitude: condemnation of the violence by the Spanish police against Catalans but pleading for a dialogue between Madrid and the Catalans.

+During the 2019-2024 parliamentary session, Calvo focused on social affairs, work, democratic renewal, institutional affairs and European policy.